kglw-dot-net/phase1/releases/gumboot-soup/index.md

 # Album Credits

+**Gumboot Soup - ℗ & © 2017 Flightless Records - Used by permission.**

 * Tracks 1, 4, 8, 9, 10, 11 recorded by Stu at Flightless HQ
 * Tracks 2, 7 recorded by Stu at Rada Studios, Perth, with additional recording at Flightless HQ
 * Tracks 3, 6 recorded by Cooky on his phone with additional recording by Stu at Flightless HQ